gXLg/lil-dolbaeb/README.md

 1. List to get the element from
 2. Index as a number

-Return the element or -1 if the index is out of bounds.
+Return the element or an empty list if the index is out of bounds.

 # Execution
 This repo includes a python